senaite/senaite.ast/docs/quickstart.rst

 If the option "Selective reporting" is checked, the system will also add an analysis to allow the user to indicate the resistance results to be displayed in results report.
 If unchecked, all resistance results will be rendered.
+Besides, this option also allows the user to choose the extrapolated antibotics to be reported.

 .. _MicroorganismIdentificationAnalysis: